c0d3-vp/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure is when you have access to a higher order function (parent scope).
+It allows you to reach into the parent function to assist or add to the current function you are working on and so forth.
 2. Study the following code, then answer the questions below.

 ```js